Malaysia leader in limbo as key party, minister pull support

 There was no immediate reaction from the king or Muhyiddin.

+“Muhyiddin is now facing increasing pressure and there is uncertainty about his political future,” said Bridget Welsh of Malaysia’s University of Nottingham, an expert on Southeast Asian politics.

+Welsh said Muhyiddin may try to fight back but has limited choices.
+She said it’s up to the king now to assess UMNO’s claim and decide on the next step.

-The opposition filed a new no-confidence motion against Muhyiddin last Thursday after the king rebuked the government for misleading Parliament on the status of ordinances issued during a coronavirus state of emergency.
+The opposition filed a new no-confidence motion against Muhyiddin last Thursday after the King Sultan Abdullah Sultan Abdullah rebuked the government for misleading Parliament on the status of ordinances issued during a coronavirus state of emergency.

-King Sultan Abdullah Sultan Abdullah approved the emergency in January, allowing Muhyiddin to suspend Parliament and rule by ordinance without legislative approval until Aug.
+The monarch approved the emergency in January, allowing Muhyiddin to suspend Parliament and rule by ordinance without legislative approval until Aug.
 1.

-The king chastised the government last week, saying he did not condone the annulment of the emergency ordinances and that they should be debated in Parliament, which could lead to a vote testing Muhyiddin’s majority.
+But the king chastised the government last week, saying he did not condone the annulment of the emergency ordinances and that they should be debated in Parliament, which could lead to a vote testing Muhyiddin’s majority.
 Muhyiddin responded that the king must act on the Cabinet’s advice and insisted his administration did not violate the constitution.

 After the uproar, Muhyiddin shut down Parliament for two weeks, citing coronavirus cases.
 Critics slammed the move as an excuse to avoid a vote on his leadership.